 - A 2011 study showed that bullying at age 14 predicted violent convictions between ages 15 and 20, self-reported violence at age 15 to 18, low job status at age 18, and drug use at 27 to 32 years of age.

 Recommended Reading and Resources

-Leff SS, Gullan RL, Paskewich BS, Abdul-Kabir S, Jawad AF, Grossman M, Munro MA, Power TJ.
-An Initial Evaluation of a Culturally Adapted Social Problem-solving and Relational Aggression Prevention Program for Urban African-American Relationally Aggressive Girls.
-Journal of Prevention & Intervention in the Community, 37:260-274, 2009.
+- Leff SS, Gullan RL, Paskewich BS, Abdul-Kabir S, Jawad AF, Grossman M, et al. An Initial Evaluation of a Culturally-adapted Social Problem Solving and Relational Aggression Prevention Program for Urban African American Relationally Aggressive Girls.
+Journal of Prevention and Intervention in the Community.
+2009;37(4):260-274.

 - Waasdorp, TE., & Bradshaw, CP.
 Examining Variation in Adolescent Bystanders’ Responses to Bullying.
 School Psychology Review, 2018 Volume 47, No. 1, pp.18-33.